caroldaniel/42sp-cursus-born2beroot/CentOS-en.md

 ```sh
 # vim /etc/ssh/sshd_config
 ```
-However, since we are using SELinux, some additional steps must be taken to guarantee the 4242 port is, in fact, opened to SSH.
+However, since we are alson using **SELinux**, some additional steps must be taken to guarantee the 4242 port is, in fact, opened to SSH.
-For the next steps, we will need to use `semanage` (SELinux Policy Management Tool), in order to configure some rules for the `SELinux` protocol.
+For the next steps, we will need to use `semanage` (SELinux Policy Management Tool), in order to configure some rules in the `SELinux` protocol.

-First, you will need to install `semanage` by discovering which package provides us with it.
+First, you will need to install `semanage` by discovering which package provides you with it.
 Use:
 ```sh
 # dnf whatprovides semanage
 ```
-After the results [appear on screen](screenshots/26.png), install the demander package:
+After the result [appear on screen](screenshots/26.png), install the demanded package:
 ```sh
 # dnf install -y policycoreutils-python-utils
 ```